 Enter machine learning (ML).
 By implementing self-improving models, we can leverage AI to sift through enormous amounts of data and reveal patterns that would be indistinguishable to the human eye.

 But there is a catch: while some believe machine learning is a one-size-fits-all approach, the rules are only as good as the humans who understand and use them.
-This is why machine learning highlights a huge paradox in the world of fraud prevention.
+This is why machine learning highlights a huge paradox in the world of risk .
 On the one hand, it is self-improving, and effectively checks huge amounts of user activities to highlight suspicious ones.
 On the other hand, if the algorithms aren’t fed the right data, they won’t do much good.

 Similarly, rules need to be validated or tweaked by humans.
 SEON’s machine learning engine, for instance, will ask for review if it isn’t certain about a rule.
 The human decision, however, will be remembered by the engine the next time the algorithm has to make a similar choice.